 - total course duration.

 This information will include any successful credit transfers, with the course duration amended accordingly.
 If you have deferred your course starting date, you will require a revised Letter of Offer that you must accept.
-The new semester commencement date will be indicated.
+The new semester commencement date will be indicated on your updated CoE.

 All students under the age of 18 must have a guardian before they will be issued with an CoE.
 Your guardian must be an Australian resident over the age of 21.
 Read more about visa applications for students under 18 years of age.

 Understanding your tuition fees & deposit